V

 不如守中。

-Better to abide in the centre.
+Better to guard the center.